Back to Blog

 How issues are categorised

-• Major defects — structural problems, significant safety hazards, significant water damage, illegal modifications.
-These are the issues you negotiate hard on, or walk away over.
+• Major defects — structural problems, serious safety hazards, significant water damage, illegal work.
+These are the ones you negotiate hard on, or walk away over.

-• Minor defects — cosmetic damage, normal wear and tear that needs eventual attention.
-Budget to fix them post-settlement.
+• Minor defects — cosmetic damage and ordinary wear that needs attention eventually.
+Budget to fix after settlement.

-• Maintenance items — dirty gutters, overgrown vegetation, stained paint.
-Not deal-breakers; standard upkeep.
+• Maintenance items — dirty gutters, overgrown vegetation, tired paint.
+Not deal-breakers; normal upkeep.

 Using the report to negotiate

 The report is leverage.
-The standard play: get written quotes for the repair work, present them to the seller via your conveyancer, and request a price reduction equal to the quotes.
-Sellers expect this.
-Most negotiate.
+The standard play: get written quotes for the repair work, hand them to the seller through your conveyancer, and ask for a price reduction matching the quotes.
+Sellers expect this, and most will negotiate.

-Your mortgage broker can also help you factor repair costs into your borrowing — a $20,000 repair budget after settlement means $20,000 less you can spend on the deposit or stamp duty.
+Your mortgage broker can help you factor repair costs into your borrowing too — a $20,000 repair budget after settlement is $20,000 less you can put toward the deposit or stamp duty.

 Findings that are usually deal-breakers